eacolina/xdai-eth-bridge/README.md

 This service works as bridge between POA's xDai network and the Ethereum mainnet.

 ## How it works
-- There are two proxy contracts, one one Ethereum and one on xDai.
+- There are two proxy contracts, one on Ethereum and one on xDai.
 - When the function `convertFunds` is called on either one of them it will trigger the event `FundsSent`.
 And it will redirect the sent funds to a liquidity pool set at deployment time.
-- A service will pick up those events and it's values.
-It will convert the sent amount to the correspoding token based on the current price of ETH/USD and send the funds to the same address on the other chain.
+- A service will pick up those events and its values.
+It will convert the sent amount to the corresponding token based on the current price of ETH/USD and send the funds to the same address on the other chain.

 ## How to run it